AUDIE CORNISH, HOST:

 They've created a database, for one thing - you know, phone records and trading records - and just sort of creating sort of a whole approach to go after insider trading.
 And you can see that throughout the, you know, the Galleon case - not just with the conviction of Raj Rajaratnam, but there's nearly 60 other people who have been convicted as well.
 And the SEC played a large role in that.
 And obviously, the U.S. Attorney's Office is the one that convicted them, but the SEC was - played a key role, too.

 CORNISH: So this is interesting, given that the SEC is much more limited in its powers of investigation than maybe we might assume.

 LEONARD: Absolutely.
 I think a lot of people are surprised.
 I was certainly surprised, in doing the reporting for the story, to find out that the SEC is not permitted to listen to wiretaps in real time, while the U.S. Fish and Wildlife Division is, and so is the EPA.
 But here's an institution that's supposed to be supervising - or overseeing Wall Street, and they don't have the same powers that a lot of other federal agencies outside of the U.S. Attorney's Office, or the FBI, have.
 I think it's kind of - it's kind of eye-opening.

 CORNISH: Devin Leonard, thanks so much for explaining it to us.

 LEONARD: No, glad to be here.
 Thanks for having me.

-CORNISH: Devin Leonard, he's a staff writer with Bloomberg Businessweek.
+CORNISH: Devin Leonard; he's a staff writer with Bloomberg Businessweek.
 He spoke to us about his reporting on investigators at the SEC.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.